elishkaflint/bank-tech-test/README.md

 I want to be able to make a withdrawal.

 As a user,
-So that I know how much money I have,
+So that I can understand my transaction history,
-I want to be able to see my current balance.
+I want to be able to see when I made each transaction.

 As a user,
 So that I can understand my transaction history,